lunarmodules/ldoc/doc/doc.md

 ### Doc comments

-Only 'doc comments' are parsed; these can be started with at least 3 hyphens, or by a empty comment line with at least 3 hypens:
+Only 'doc comments' are parsed; these can be started with at least 3 hyphens, or by a empty comment line with at least 3 hyphens:

     --- summary.
     -- Description; this can extend over